 Get started with a free financial assessment.

 1. Having No Clue How Much You Need to Save for Retirement

-More than half of surveyed Americans (56%) say they haven’t even attempted to calculate how much they’ll need to save in order to live comfortably in retirement, according to the 2014 Retirement Confidence Survey conducted by the Employee Benefit Research Institute (EBRI).
+Less than half of surveyed Americans (48%) say they've even attempted to calculate how much they’ll need to save in order to live comfortably in retirement, according to the 2015 Retirement Confidence Survey conducted by the Employee Benefit Research Institute (EBRI).
 But in much the same way you should have a figure in mind when you're saving for a car or house, knowing what your long-term retirement goal is can help you figure out a savings plan to help you reach it.

 Seeing such a large number may feel overwhelming, but it could also light a fire under you too.
 “If you see you need $2 million for retirement, that could jump-start savings,” says Kevin O’Reilly, CFP® and principal of Foothills Financial Planning in Phoenix.
 Just remember that you do have compound growth to help you build your investment—and the younger you are, the more time is on your side.

-Online retirement calculators, like this one can help give you an idea of the total amount you may need in retirement, based on factors like how much you have saved so far and various estimated expenses.
+Online retirement calculators like this one can help give you an idea of the total amount you may need in retirement, based on factors like how much you have saved so far and your annual estimated expenses.
 Just be honest and meticulous when entering the information, or else it’s “Garbage in, garbage out,” cautions Erika Safran, CFP® and founder of Safran Wealth Advisors in New York City.